Developing a New Dynamic Measure of the Useful Field of View Using Gaze-contingent Displays

 Gabor Orientation Discrimination

-One of our recent studies, conducted at the Beckman Institute using a driving simulator, employed a different dependent variable to measure the field of view, moving from the blur detection task to a Gabor orientation discrimination task (four black and white, slightly off-vertical Gabor patches are shown in the picture above.
-Click here for the video that shows the Gabor discrimination task in the driving simulator).
+Our more recent studies, conducted both in the KSU Visual Cognition Lab using our gaze-contingent displays on standard computer monitors and at the Beckman Institute using a driving simulator, have employed a different dependent variable to measure the field of view, namely Gabor patch orientation discrimination.
+Gabor patches are the four black and white, slightly off-vertical Gabor patches shown in the picture above.
+Click on the video below to see an example of the Gabor discrimination task used in the KSU Visual Cognition Lab, and click here for a video that shows the Gabor discrimination task in the driving simulator.
 We made this change because, while blur may be detected pre-attentively, Gabor orientation discrimination is known to be affected by attention and also because discrimination tasks tend to show stronger effects of attention than detection tasks.
-This study also used GCDs to ensure that the Gabor patches appeared at varying retinal eccentricities, depending on where the participant was looking.
-In this study, participants carried out a driving task in a driving simulator while carrying out two other tasks: 1) when the Gabor patches appeared, they decided whether the Gabors were vertical or not, and 2) at the same time, participants also performed an auditory N-back task.
+These studies have also used GCDs to ensure that the Gabor patches appeared at varying retinal eccentricities, depending on where the participant was looking, and scaled the difficulty of the Gabor discrimination task at each distance from the center of vision to make them equally difficult when people are fully attending to them.
+By doing that, we can separate the "hard-wired" effects of distance from the center of vision on visual resolution (based on, for example, the density of photoreceptors across the retina) versus the effects of attention on visual resolution.
+In the studies in the KSU Visual Cognition Lab, participants carried out a picture memory task while while carrying out two other tasks: 1) when the Gabor patches appeared, they decided whether the Gabors were vertical or not, and 2) at the same time, participants also performed an auditory N-back task.
+In the driving simulator studies, participants carried out a driving task in a driving simulator while carrying out the same two other tasks, namely 1) the Gabor patch orientation discrimination task, and 2) the auditory N-back task.

 Collaborators for this project include Dr. Arthur Kramer, University of Illlinois at Urbana-Champaign; Dr. Aaron Johnson, Concordia University, Montreal; and Dr. Mark Neider, University of Central Florida.